gitacoco/data-structures/Weekly_assign_09/README.md

     });
 };
 ```
-I printed the results in console, and it looks great:
+I printed the results in console.
+And it looks great:
 ![img](./console1.png)

 ## Data Inserting
 However, when I was trying to insert the data to PostgreSQL, errors happened.
 That looks like a promise problem.
 I tried to use the .catch(), but I couldn't figure it out.
-I don't want to give up on the humidity, so I leave it here tentatively.
+I don't want to give up on the humidity, so I left it here tentatively.

 ```console
 ec2-user:~/environment $ node insert_week9.js